BFI Flare presents Jump, Darling arriving in selected theatres on March 11th 2022.

-Russell (Thomas Duplessie) has just left his long term boyfriend after a disagreement on his artistic direction and career.
-His aspiring wish to be an actor fading into the distance while his drag creation ‘Fishy Falters’ slowly formed.
-And so armed with just a few bags, no money and two bottles of scotch, Russell heads out of Toronto, his taxi taking him deep into the Canadian countryside.
-His destination, his grandmother’s house, where a car owned by his late grandfather awaits him.
-The plan, to drive as far as possible from his previous life and find new acting opportunities.
-In turn, leaving behind his boyfriend, ‘Fishy Falters’ and his old city life.
+Russell (Thomas Duplessie) has just left his long term boyfriend after a disagreement on his artistic direction and career as a struggling actor – his drag creation of ‘Fishy Falters’ at the heart of the conflict.
+So armed with just a few bags, no money and a couple of bottles of scotch, Russell heads out of Toronto and into the Canadian countryside.
+His destination is his grandmother’s house, where a car owned by his late grandfather awaits his arrival.
+Russell’s plan is simple, collect the car and drive as far away from his previous life as possible, leaving behind his boyfriend, ‘Fishy Falters’ and his old city life.

 READ MORE: COWBOYS

 However, on arrival, Russell finds his grandmother (Cloris Leachman) frail, with her memory fading in and out of the past and present.
 Meanwhile, the house around her slips into disrepair as she struggles to clean, cook and take care of her sprawling home.
 Of course, Margaret isn’t alone, as Russell’s mother (Linda Kash) visits once a week, trying to persuade her mum to move into a residential home.
 But all the same, Russell can’t help but feel guilty about the lack of attention he has paid to his grandmother during his city life.
 Therefore, he adjusts his plans and agrees to stay with the feisty Margaret for a few days before embarking on his road trip.

 However, Russell’s plans are soon pushed back after bonding with his Grandmother and meeting a man at a local bar.
 Meanwhile, the unspoken pain of his grandfather’s suicide many years before bubbles to the surface as Russell faces his own demons and doubts with the support of a woman who has no intention of giving up her last years of independence.